North Wales Narrow Gauge Railways: Routes planned

-An Act of Parliament in 1885 authorised an extension northwards to Caernarfon and a Light Railway Order of 1900 authorised an extension southwards to Beddgelert.
+An act of Parliament, the North Wales Narrow Gauge Railways (Extensions, &c.)
+Act 1885 (48 & 49 Vict. c. cxxxiv) authorised an extension northwards to Caernarfon and a Light Railway Order of 1900 authorised an extension southwards to Beddgelert.

 A further part of the scheme was the North Wales Narrow Gauge Railways (General Undertaking) which planned a route from Porthmadog to Beddgelert, where it would meet the Rhyd Ddu-Beddgelert extension.
 From there the line would travel via Capel Curig to Betws-y-Coed.
 A further branch would have extended the line from Betws-y-Coed to Corwen via Cerrig-y-Drudion where the railway would meet the planned Ruthin and Cerrig-y-Drudion Railway.

 A short, separate line from Pwllheli (adjacent to the Cambrian Railways' terminus of that period) to Porthdinllaen was also proposed.

-The General Undertaking was authorised by Act of Parliament in 1872 but officially abandoned in 1876.
+The General Undertaking was authorised by the North Wales Narrow Gauge Railways Act 1872 but officially abandoned in 1876.
 The section from Porthmadog to Beddgelert was eventually completed by the Welsh Highland Railway as part of its construction, and utilised parts of the Croesor Tramway and the aborted Portmadoc, Beddgelert and South Snowdon Railway (PBSSR) works.